gmurambadoro/speedtrack-full-stack/README.md

 ## Setting PM2 for the Backend

-The backend is run as a `nodejs` application running on at the following endpoint `http://localhost:5000`.
+The backend is run as a `nodejs` application that runs at the `http://localhost:5000` endpoint.
-We need to configure `apache2` so that it is able to *proxy* all traffic coming to the backend host `http://backend.example.com` configured via `BACKEND_URL` in the installation procedure above.
+We need to configure `apache2` so that it is able to *proxy* all traffic coming to the backend host `http://backend.example.com` configured via `BACKEND_URL` in the installation procedure above to `http://localhost:5000`.

 The following is a once-off process and does not have to be repeated for each build.